aslamhus/VideoEditor/CONTRIBUTING.md

 VideoEditor
     |---- MenuBar
     |---- Viewer
+    |---- Instructions Modal
     |---- Timeline
         |---- Playhead
         |---- RangeSelector
+        |---- Cropper
         |---- Controls
         |---- Popover
         |---- InfoBar
 ```

-The majority of the video Editor logic is handled by the `Timeline` and `RangeSelector` components.
+The majority of the VideoEditor's logic is handled by the `Timeline` and `RangeSelector` components.

+## Rendering of the VideoEditor

+The UI is rendered in the following steps:

+1. `VideoEditor` receives a video source from the client.
+2. `VideoEditor` initializes its child components, passing the video source to the `Viewer` component.
+3. `Viewer` loads the video fires the `onLoad` event when the video is ready to play.
+4. `VideoEditor` can now initialize the `Timeline` hooking into the `onLoad` callback.
+Loading the video allows the timeline to draw the frames of the video onto the timeline.
+5. `Timeline` renders all of its sub-components, such as the `Playhead`, `RangeSelector`, `Controls`, `Popover`, `InfoBar` and `Cropper`.
+6. `RangeSelector` initializes the in and out markers, creating a range that can be trimmed.
+The `RangeSelector` clones the timeline's frames in order to show which frames have been selected.
+7. Done!
+The VideoEditor is now ready to be used.

 ## Individual Component Architecture